Brassawiking/Expedition-Unknown-TRPG/README.md

 - Social (So) - _How well you interact with others, higher means better chance of giving orders, etc_
 - Motivation (Mo) - _How motivated you are at being on the expedition and how you perform over longer time spans_

 Every stat can have a value of 1-5.
 When a skill check is done, you will roll a 1d6 against your stat and will have to roll equal or lower than your stat value.
 (Stat of 3 -> 1, 2, 3 = success).
 This means that rolling a value of 6 is always a failed dice.
 When you have advantage, you roll and extra dice and choose the lowest.
 If you have disadvantage you roll an extra dice and choose the highest.
+You may have multiple disadvantages and advantages at the same time.
+They are then summed together (1 - 3 = -2 = disadvantage) and becomes a single advantage/disadvantage or they all cancel each other out.

 To determine your stats you go through all of them one by one and roll d20 two times.
 For each dice, a value of 1-5 gives you a -1 stat trait, 6-15 a 0 stat trait, 16-20 a +1 stat trait.
 Summarize all traits for each stat and add their sum to 3 which is the base value of every stat.
 A stat can ONLY be between 1-5, regardless if the sum of the traits exceeds that range.